Understanding Squatters: What They Are And How They Operate

 How Do I Claim Adverse Possession In Massachusetts?

-If you own or rent a home in Massachusetts, it is important to know the rules about squatters’ rights.
-One part of these rules is called “adverse possession,” which states that someone can claim ownership of a property if they have lived there for at least 20 years without being noticed.
+You should know the rules about squatters’ rights if you own or rent a home in Massachusetts.
+A part of these rules is called “adverse possession,” and it says that someone can claim land as their own if they have lived there for 20 years without anyone noticing.

-In Massachusetts, you must pay property taxes and improve the land to claim adverse possession.
-It is also very important to talk to a real estate lawyer to ensure all the legal steps are taken properly.
+To get title to someone else’s land in Massachusetts, you have to pay property taxes and make improvements to the land.
+Also, it’s important to talk to a real estate agent to make sure that all the legal steps are taken correctly.

 Read further to discover critical tips for selling a home in Massachusetts.
 This information is helpful throughout the state, from Springfield and Chicopee to Westfield, Holyoke, Northampton, and nearby communities.
 For tailored advice, feel free to Contact Us at (413) 331-6060.